Productivity Any Time, Any Place

 Further, the scramble to keep the lights on upstaged critical issues like security and application performance, but it wasn’t long before those issues returned to the spotlight.

-Solutions for Business Continuity & Secure Remote Work
+Solutions for Application Delivery & Secure Remote Work

-Now that we know a significant percentage of our nation’s workforce will continue to operate from home – perhaps forever – firms need help correcting inadvertent oversights to security and performance made during the rush to go remote.
+Now that we know a significant percentage of our nation’s workforce will continue to operate from home – at least part time – firms need help correcting inadvertent oversights to security and performance made during the rush to go remote.
 Fortunately, when it comes to a remote workforce, security and performance are not mutually exclusive.

-Structured possesses a deep consulting and engineering bench to help customers maintain a secure remote workforce – through conditions created by coronavirus and well beyond if desired.
+Structured possesses a deep consulting and engineering bench to help customers maintain a secure and productive remote workforce, including the incorporation of Zero Trust principles like MFA and robust application and desktop delivery for every user.

 Increasingly, organizations will turn to frameworks like “Zero Trust” to better protect access to applications and data by distributed workers, their myriad devices, and even “headless” devices brought on by the Internet of Things (IoT).